JoyM268/CryptoTrack/README.md

 _Requires authentication_

 -   `GET /watchlist` - Get all cryptocurrencies in your watchlist.
--   `POST /watchlist/add` - Add a cryptocurrency to your watchlist.
+-   `PUT /watchlist/add` - Add a cryptocurrency to your watchlist.
--   `POST /watchlist/remove` - Remove a cryptocurrency from your watchlist.
+-   `PUT /watchlist/remove` - Remove a cryptocurrency from your watchlist.

 ### Portfolio

 _Requires authentication_

 -   `GET /portfolio` - Get your cryptocurrency portfolio with investment amounts and coin quantities.
--   `POST /portfolio/update` - Update your portfolio by adding or removing cryptocurrency investments.
+-   `PUT /portfolio/update` - Update your portfolio by adding or removing cryptocurrency investments.

 ## Attributions